oracle/bpftune/FEATURE_PLAN.md

  - add support for adding BPF programs via skeleton
  - add support for specifying tunables associated with tuner
  - bpftune systemd service specification
+ - switch off tuners on per-ns basis; we should not switch off global tuners if someone fiddles with a tunable in a network namespace; make sure we have per-namespace disable for tuners.
+   This assumes any customizations for namespace config of tunables on container bringup will stop us auto-tuning; this may need to be revisited in the future.

 ### sysctl tuner
  - add support for dynamically disabling relevant tuner if tunables change